 IAHR promotes the scientific study of religion assisting the international collaboration of all scholars, member and affiliate societies contributing to the historical, social, and comparative study of religion.

-The IAHR Quinquennial World Congresses constitute milestones in the history of the IAHR and the international study of religion, and in addition, the IAHR Special and Regional Conferences help promote and support the scientific study of religions in various countries and regions around the world.
+The IAHR World Congresses constitute milestones in the history of the IAHR and the international study of religion.
+In addition, the IAHR Special and Regional Conferences help promote and support the scientific study of religions in various countries and regions around the world.

-The ICCJ serves as the umbrella organization of 40 national Jewish-Christian dialogue organisations world-wide.
+The ICCJ serves as the umbrella organization of 40 national Jewish-Christian dialogue organizations world-wide.

 The ICCJ member organizations world-wide have been successfully engaged in the historic renewal of Jewish-Christian relations over the past five decades.
 Founded as a reaction to the Holocaust, the Shoah, in the awareness that ways must be found to examine the deeply engrained roots of mistrust, hatred and fear that culminated in one of the worst evils in human history, theologians, historians and educators included the still fragile structure of enlightenment and the human rights movements of the inter-war period.